Fareless Transit Registration

 • Over the last decade, the rate of traffic collisions with cyclists has been consistently higher in the South LA Promise Zone than in the larger City of Los Angeles.

-• Since 2017, the number of collisions with cyclists in the South LA Promise Zone has been steadily decreasing.
+• From 2017 to 2021, the number of collisions with cyclists in the South LA Promise Zone has been steadily decreasing.
+However, this number slightly increased from 2021 to 2022.

 • The majority (59%) of collisions with cyclists in the South LA Promise Zone happen on streets without a bike lane